 I am listening to this now in a big metal bird in the sky.
 34,000 feet above sea-level, I'm surrounded by sleepy men in fedora hats, crying babies with no signs of stopping, and rich snobs with little in the way of poise.
 Perhaps this is the soundtrack I need to escape from these pestering noises.
 To let my mind collapse within itself.

-"The Black Rain" . . . what a suiting title for an album like this.
-It did, however, remind me of Ozzy Osbourne and made my teeth grind in horror for a fraction of a second but I won't get into that.
-Well, the album starts with a foreign woman singing in falsetto, probably mourning over something dark and depressing like the death of a relative while some light feedback and strings slowly fade into the whole depressing scene.
+"The Black Rain" is a suiting title for an album like this.
+Things start off with a woman singing falsetto in a foreign language, probably mourning over the death of a relative, while some light feedback and strings slowly fade into the whole depressing scene.
 She sounds like she's singing in a small tin box tied down with rusted chains, never able to escape.
 Dark piano chords accompany the slow-building feedback, and a solo violin along with a screechy news broadcast join in on the fun.
-The news broadcast is probably about something dark and depressing like illness or famine.
-All these foggy, ambient textures keep weaving through one another until the cumulative sound of the entire album is put on display.
-Yes, the whole album, excluding one of the more exciting
+The news is more than likely covering something dark like illness or famine.
+All these foggy, ambient textures continuously weave through one another until you get a broader picture of what you're in for.